-You can pay utilities bills, recharge mobile phone, send and receive money and perform lots of other transactions with BHIM.
+You can pay utility bills, recharge your mobile phone, send and receive money and perform lots of other transactions with BHIM.
 This app comes from the National Payments Corporation of India and is very secure for all financial transactions.
 In recent days, BHIM also offers the facility to apply for Initial Public Offering (IPOs) of company stocks.

 2. Unified Mobile App for National Governance

 UMANG allows you to order and pay for gas cylinders and piped gas.
-Utilities payments, applying and paying for various services from the Central and state governments are all possible with UMANG.
+Utility payments, applying and paying for various services from the Central and state governments are all possible with UMANG.
 This is a must-have app for every Indian.

 PhonePe ranks among the best online bill payment app.
-It’s possible to pay all bills, make online purchases, invest in stocks and Mutual Funds as well as other financial instruments and keep tab of all your bank accounts with this integrated app.
+It’s possible to pay all bills, make online purchases, invest in stocks and Mutual Funds as well as other financial instruments and keep tabs of all your bank accounts with this integrated app.

 Additionally, PhonePe is the most reliable when it comes to working in remote areas where Internet connectivity might be poorer.
-It’s also possible to make money transfers using National Electronic Fund Transfer (NEFT), Real Time Gross Settlement (RTGS) and Immediate Payment Service (IMPS) systems.
+It’s also possible to make money transfers using National Electronic Fund Transfer (NEFT), Real Time Gross Settlement (RTGS), and Immediate Payment Service (IMPS) systems.

 4. Google Pay